wrf/envbiogeo-mgap/analysis_tutorial/README.md

 We could use `hist()` for any of the nutrients or trace metals as well.

+Other useful functions include `head()` which gives the first 6 items or rows of a dataset, `summary()` which gives summary statistics (min/max/mean) for each column in a dataset, or `glimpse()` which prints the first columns for each row (from the `dplyr` package).

 ### Graphing points and lines ###
-Suppose we want to check if the CTD sensor of salinity and the measured Niskin bottle salinity are the same.
+Suppose we want to check if the CTD sensor of salinity and the measured [Niskin bottle](https://en.wikipedia.org/wiki/Nansen_bottle) salinity are the same.

 Using R base graphics, we can make use of the `plot()` function to draw scatter plots, as well as many other plot types.